Selecting a Manufacturing Method for Electronic Enclosures

 A medical instrument case or other enclosure that attaches to a mating piece with screws or bolts is a candidate for insert molding, an advanced manufacturing process in which threaded metal inserts are placed into the mold before plastic injection.
 Another advanced process, overmolding, involves molding a soft plastic or liquid silicone rubber component onto an already molded hard-plastic part, or substrate.
 The two parts are chemically or mechanically bonded together permanently.

-The lead time for injection-molded parts is generally 15 days.
+The standard lead time for injection molded parts is as fast as 7 days.

 Sheet Metal Fabrication